Frequently Asked Questions

 Do I have to attend every session of the Program?

-Selected participants are expected to attend at least seven out of ten of the sessions.
-Participants who are not able to commit to at least seven sessions may be asked to withdraw from the Program.
+Selected participants are expected to attend at least eight out of the ten sessions.
+Participants who are not able to commit to at least eight sessions may be asked to withdraw from the program.

 How much does the Program cost?

-The Program is FREE for the selected participants.
-The Program is generously funded by the Trawalla Foundation and is hosted by Melbourne School of Government.
-Participants must attend the program in person.
-Any flights, ground transfers, accommodation, and other fees associated with attending the program are not included in the costs covered by the Program.
-Meals will be provided during each session (gluten-free and vegetarian options provided on request).
+The program is FREE for the selected participants.
+The Program is generously funded by the Trawalla Foundation and the University of Melbourne.
+Participants must attend the Program in person.
+Any flights, ground transfers, accommodation, and other fees associated with attending the program are not included .
+Meals will be provided during each session (dietaries catered for on request).